TwinProtocolUS/Twin-SDK-Documentation/Backend/Twin Associated Operations/Sso Related Operations/Twin-User Association.md

 # Twin User Creation

-This document provides a guide on how to map a User to a specific Twin, thus making it the user's default twin, or in other words, making the specified user the 'owner' of that Twin.
+This document provides a guide on how to map a User to a specific Twin, thus making it the user's default twin.

 ## After installing and initializing the package: